-A skillet filled with Cowboy Spaghetti is the kind of fusion dish that will have them running to the table.
-Filled with spaghetti, cheese, chili seasoned beef, smoky bacon, kidney beans and slices of jalapeno it's sure to bring the heat to supper any day of the week.
+A skillet filled with Cowboy Spaghetti is the kind of fusion dish that will have the family running to the table.
+Filled with spaghetti, cheese, chili seasoned beef, smoky bacon, kidney beans and slices of jalapeno it’s sure to bring the heat to supper any day of the week.

 Easy Cowboy Spaghetti Recipe